djezzzl/database_consistency/README.md

 ```
 $ bundle exec database_consistency
 NullConstraintChecker fail User code column is required in the database but do not have presence validator
+NullConstraintChecker fail User company_id column is required in the database but do not have presence validator for association (company)
 LengthConstraintChecker fail Company note column has limit in the database but do not have length validator
 MissingUniqueIndexChecker fail User name+email model should have proper unique index in the database
 ForeignKeyChecker fail User company should have foreign key in the database